-On the right-side of Eq.
+On the right-side of eq.
 (8), the left bracketed ratio is the ratio of the false-alarm consequence in deaths over the inaction consequences in deaths.
 We call this "the deterrence ratio."
-The right-most bracketed ratio is the ratio of the probability the U.S. will not be attacked in any given year over the probability that it will be attacked in the same year.
-Another way to interpret Eq.
+The right-most bracketed ratio is the ratio of the probability that the U.S. will not be attacked in any given year over the probability that it will be attacked in the same year.
+Another way to interpret eq.
 (8) is to regard the numerator as the risk of incorrect action and the denominator as the risk of inaction.
 Even though this form of the equation can be simplified, we choose not to do so to retain some clarity.

-To decide that an attack is underway, a likelihood ratio $P(d|A)/P(d|\bar{A})$ should exceed the critical likelihood ratio, L^ , in Figure 4.
-L^ should be greater than one, zero on the log scale.
-But this is not the case for war above 10,000 deaths, or 4 on the log scale, meaning the hypothesis test is useless because no indication of an attack is enough to send citizens to bunkers.
-If this result seems non-intuitive, consider that L^ is dominated by the severity s in the denominator of Eq.
+To decide that an attack is underway, a likelihood ratio $P(d|A)/P(d|\bar{A})$ should exceed the critical likelihood ratio, $L^$ , in figure 4. $L^$ should be greater than one, zero on the log scale.
+But this is not the case for war above 10 thousand deaths, or 4 on the log scale, meaning the hypothesis test is useless because no indication of an attack is enough to send citizens to bunkers.
+If this result seems non-intuitive, consider that $L^$ is dominated by the severity s in the denominator of eq.
 (8), which is consistent with our understanding of a high-risk phenomenon.
-The only way for L^ to become greater is to increase \overline{C}/C , which serves as a deterrent for attack.
+The only way for $L^$ to become greater is to increase $\bar{C}/C$ , which serves as a deterrent for attack.
 A different result is obtained for war for the years 1950 to 2000.
-The detection ratio stays above one, starting near 100 for 1000 deaths, lowering to about 3.7 for 100 million deaths.
-See the orange line in Figure 4.
-The significance is that there is a high threshold for deciding that an attack is underway even though the exponent q has changed only slightly.
-The orange line is given by Eq.
+The detection ratio stays above 1, starting near 1 hundred for 1 thousand deaths and lowering to about 3.7 for 1 hundred million deaths.
+See the middle line in figure 4.
+The significance is that there is a high threshold for deciding that an attack is underway, even though the exponent q has changed only slightly.
+The middle line is given by eq.
 (9) below: